rahmathanifpurnama/management-document-app/FIREBASE_DEBUG_GUIDE.md

 1. Go to Firebase Console → App Check
 2. Select your Android app
 3. Click "Debug tokens" → "Add debug token"
-4. Enter the debug token from app logs
+4. Enter the debug token: `0D5038C4-B4F2-4628-8AD4-D500B904BA04`
 5. Save the configuration

+**Note**: The debug token is pre-configured in the app and can be copied from the debug screen.

 ### **2. Storage Rules**
 Ensure your Firebase Storage rules allow authenticated access: